 Includes: Admission to Southwick’s Zoo for the day and an encounter with their two white rhinos.

-- Morning Encounters: 9:00am encounters take place before the zoo’s normal hours.
+Notes: Rhino Encounters begin at 9:00am which is before the zoo’s normal hours.
 Only people who have purchased rhino encounter tickets are allowed entry into the zoo during the encounter.
 Please meet us at 9:00am at the zoo’s front entrance the day of your encounter.

 - Rhino Encounter participants must be at least 12 years of age.
 Those under 18 must also be accompanied by a paid adult.

 - Only registered and paid rhino encounter participants are allowed into the encounter area.

 - We suggest wearing comfortable closed-toe shoes.
 We DO NOT recommend wearing flip flops or sandals.

 - Cancellation/Reschedule Policy: If you need to cancel your encounter, we require at least 1 week’s notice for full refund.
 If you need to reschedule to another date, please contact us at least 1 week in advance with a new desired date.
 We cannot reschedule encounters to a date that does not have an appropriate number of openings remaining, so please check the list of dates on the registration page first.

 - If poor weather is predicted for the day of your encounter, you may reschedule to another date.
 In this case, please try to contact us with a new date as early as possible to reschedule.

 *We will add more Rhino Encounter dates throughout the season.
 If there is a particular day you would like to do an encounter that is not on the schedule, please contact Betsey Brewer at email@example.com.

 Rhino Encounter T-Shirts: Participants can purchase T-Shirts at the EARTH Discovery Center the day of their encounter.
 T-Shirts are $25/each and available in ladies’ and men’s sizing.